Docs

 }

-However, related fields can be placed in a line without confusion, typically.
-Examples of this would be first and last name, address fields such as postal code and city, and ranged input for dates, time, and currency.
+A single-column layout is preferable to a multi-column layout.
+A multi-column layout can be prone to confusion and misinterpretation by the user.
+However, related fields placed in a line are typically understandable.
+Examples of this would be first and last name, address fields such as city and postal code, and ranged input for dates, time, and price or cost.

 Column Span